 How to Grow and Care

 Astrophytums are not vigorous plants, and they require a lot of patience to reach their full potential.
 Keep regularly watering and feeding them during the growing season and repot annually to give them space to develop.
 They need a temperate, dry winter, and make sure not to overwater them to avoid rotting their roots.
 If given sufficient care, they will develop marvelous flowers once they reach maturity.
-Watch out for common cactus pests like aphids and scale, as well—these can often be taken care of by a good eco-friendly pesticide, or simply wiped away with a cloth.
+Watch out for common cactus pests like aphids and scale, as well—these can often be taken care of by a good eco-friendly pesticide or simply wiped away with a cloth.

 - Back to genus Astrophytum